NEWS, STORIES & ADVICE

 - Rental shops are very busy on transfer day (Saturday).
-Be patient getting fitted/collecting your equipment and you never know, you may end up with some better gear.
+Be patient when getting fitted/collecting your equipment and you never know, you may end up with some better gear.
 If at the end of the week you had a great time on your set-up, a small tip is always welcome.

-- You may be enjoying at bit of late night après but try to keep the volume down in residential areas.
+- You may be enjoying a bit of late night après but try to keep the volume down in residential areas.
 Locals live here all year round and have got to get up for work tomorrow.

 - Put litter in bins or recycle it if possible.
-It keeps town nice and tidy and helps to minimise the environmental impact of the resort.
+It keeps the town nice and tidy and helps to minimise the environmental impact of the resort.

 Lifts and Gondolas